uilicious/uilicious-docs-v3/best-practices/salesforce.md

 ---
 # Write a short description about the page.
 This will be displayed on google search results.
-description: List of best practices when testing Salesforce with UIlicious.
+description: Guide on how to test Salesforce with UIlicious.
 ---

 # Salesforce